Other health professionals on a diabetes care team

 Other health professionals who may be involved in your diabetes care

 Mental health professional.
 Many people with

-chronic diseases suffer from
+chronic diseases have

 social worker can help you deal with the mental

 challenges that may come with living with diabetes.
 Also, one of these

 important part of your treatment for diabetes.
 You may want to work with an